faaxm/spix/README.md

 s.quit()
 ```

+You can also use [PyAutoGUI](https://pyautogui.readthedocs.io) in combination with
+Spix.
+Have a look at the example script [](examples/RemoteCtrl/script/autogui.py).

 ## What are the applications of Spix?
 The obvious use for Spix is to automatically test the GUI of your Qt/QML application
 and make sure that it behaves as you expect.
 However, you can also use Spix as